kevinjantw/aws-fpga_hello-world/README.md

 (04) Software (SW) Emulation
   For CPU-based (SW) emulation, both the host code and the FPGA binary code are compiled to run on an x86 processor.
 SW Emulation enables developers to iterate and refine the algorithms through fast compilation.
 The iteration time is similar to software compile and run cycles on a CPU.
-  The instructions below describe how to run the Vitis SW Emulation flow using the Makefile provided with a simple "hello world" example
   ```console
   $ cd $VITIS_DIR/examples/xilinx/hello_world
   $ make clean